NethermindEth/Forta-Agents/Vesper-Agents-Suite/compound-leverage-strategy/README.md

   - Type is always set to "info".
   - The metadata contains the following fields:
     - `strategyAddress`: The address of the strategy with the high value.
+    - `currentRatio`: Current borrow ratio of the strategy.
+    - `maxRatio`: Max borrow ratio of the strategy.

 - Vesper-5-2
   - Fired when the current borrow ratio is to close to the collateral factor from compound.